haolanzheng/haolanzheng.github.io/content/authors/admin/_index.md

 ## About Me

 I am currently a Ph.D. student at Department of Mathematics, UMass Dartmouth.
+My advisor is Prof. Yanlai Chen.
 I received my B.S. degree in Physics at University of Science and Technology of China (USTC) in 2022.
 My undergraduate research was centered on gravitational physics.
 In 2023, I shifted my focus to applied mathematics, particularly the intersection of scientific computing and machine learning.